poojaruhal/poojaruhal.github.io/_teaching/project-code-comments-worthwhile.md

 Begel and Zimmermann conducted a survey to understand the challenges in their development practices and highlighted the question, “When are code comments worth the effort to write them?”
 [2].
 There are various factors that make developers add comments to their code [1].
 For example, the complexity of a file might cause developers to add comments to it, or experienced developers can favor adding comments more than novice ones?

 ## Aim
-We aim to find similar factors that can play a role in comment writing [1].
+We aim to find varoius factors that can play a role in comment writing [1].

-When developers find code comments worth the effort to write them?

-## Steps:
+## Steps
 - Identify the factors that can play a role in the tendency of writing or not writing comments.
 The factors can be identified by conducting a brief literature review.
 - Mine open-source projects from GitHub. (we already have a dataset for Java and Python developers from https://bitbucket.org/swsc/overview/src/master/).
 - Extract various metrics from them, such as developers' experience, profile, programming language, and comments.